How Is Mucopolysaccharidoses Treated?

 Research for new MPS treatments

 Gene therapy studies are underway for some types of MPS.
-Each of the 9 different types of MPS is caused by a different faulty gene.
+Each type of MPS is caused by a different faulty gene.
 The hope is that gene therapy may be able to slow the progression of MPS, though it will not be able to reverse any damage that has already occurred.1

 Gene therapy works by introducing a working version of a gene into the body.
-The idea is that the body can then create the enzyme it needs, which will help decrease the buildup of glycosaminoglycans.
+The idea is that the body can then create the proteins or enzymes it needs, which will help decrease the buildup of glycosaminoglycans.
 If it works, this treatment could be a one-time procedure.1

 If you are interested in learning more about clinical studies into new treatments for MPS, talk to your doctor or visit ClinicalTrials.gov.